pravusid/TIL/Database/query-examples.md

   FROM (
     SELECT m.id AS id, m.username AS username
     FROM member m
-    ORDER BY M.id
+    ORDER BY m.id
-  ) X
+  ) x
   WHERE ROWNUM <= ?
 )
 WHERE rnum > ?